Hoy (Lake Constance): History

 According to locals, Hoy is occasionally (but incorrectly) called Galgeninsel ("Gallows Island"), but the real Galgeninsel, a former imperial execution site, lies 550 metres further east and has been a peninsula since the mid-19th century.

 In reality, Hoy is a small artificial island, which was built by the then owner of the nearby Villa Seeheim (on the left, eastern bank of the Lindauer Ach river, opposite the town council offices).
 Construction was started on 20 February 1922 and, in 1934, the completion of the island was celebrated with the raising of a flag, singing and speeches.

-The island was used in the years that followed as a private bathing island; it also had a bathing hut, which burned down in 1945.
+The island was used in the years that followed as a private bathing island; it also had a bathing hut, built by councillor of commerce Egg in 1934; it was burned down in 1945 by two youths playing on the island.

+In 1973 Hoy was acquired by the Bavarian State Government who gave it to the town of Lindau in 2009 to administer.

+The island is still used by swimmers today as a "bathing island".